-John, the forerunner, appears in the desert as a voice in the wilderness, calling for repentance, offering a baptism for the forgiveness of sins and to proclaim the coming of one who will baptize not with water, but with the Holy Spirit.
+John, the forerunner, appears in the desert as a voice in the wilderness, calling for repentance, offering a baptism for the forgiveness of sins and to proclaim the coming of the one who will baptize not with water, but with the Holy Spirit.

 This voice calls, "Prepare the way!
 The One is coming!"
 And where does this voice come from?
-Perhaps from the depth of the thirsty soul alone in the wilderness of daily living (meditation one).
-Somehow the voice communicates personally and intimately within that depth of being (meditation two).
+Perhaps from the depth of the thirsty soul alone in the wilderness of daily living (Meditation One).
+Somehow the voice communicates personally and intimately within that depth of being (Meditation Two).
 Our very weaknessess and wounds invite the transfiguring power of the Holy Spirit, satisfying us with rivers of living water.
-"Thus we may irrigate the arid earth of others" (meditation three).
+"Thus we may irrigate the arid earth of others" (Meditation Three).

 From my wilderness to yours, Suzanne

 Meditation One (Introit) The Inner Desert